buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcBuildingElementProxyTypeEnum.md

 Not used - kept for upward compatibility.

 ### PROVISIONFORVOID
-The proxy denotes a provision for voids (an proposed opening not applied as void yet).
+The proxy denotes a provision for voids (a proposed opening not applied as void yet).

 > IFC4.3.0.0 DEPRECATION Use IfcVirtualElement with PROVISIONFORVOID instead.

 ### PROVISIONFORSPACE
 The proxy denotes a provision for space (e.g. the space allocated as a provision for mechanical equipment or furniture).

 > IFC4.3.0.0 DEPRECATION Use IfcVirtualElement with CLEARANCE instead.